 On an average day in the United States 1,000 adults die from Sudden Cardiac Arrest (SCA), a total of 350,000 per year.
 SCA is the result of an arrhythmia, where the electrical pulse of the heart goes out of control, causing the heart to quiver.
 Doctors don’t understand why this happens, but they do know that shocking the fibrillating heart is the only effective treatment.

-20,000 to 100,000 SCA deaths could be prevented each year if defibrillation was readily available.
+The American Heart Association estimates that 20,000 to 100,000 SCA deaths could be prevented each year if defibrillation was readily available.
 Electrical shock restores a heartbeat and circulation, but to survive neurologically intact, rescue must be swift.
 Defibrillation within the first minute of sudden cardiac arrest can save the lives of up to 90% of its victims.
 However, with each minute of delay until defibrillation, the survival rate drops by 10%

 Workers in many different occupations are at risk of exposure to bloodborne pathogens, including Hepatitis B, Hepatitis C, and HIV/AIDS.
 First aid team members, housekeeping personnel in some settings, nurses and other healthcare providers are examples of workers who may be at risk of exposure.